- Internationally, Indians have demonstrated a pattern of discriminating against non-Indian workers.

 How to Domestic Firms With Previously Domestic Labor Become Indian so Quickly?

 Indians like to propose that they are so skilled that companies become Indian after the first small number of Indians are hired because of the demand for skills.
-This is a rather curious position that Indians are not only more skilled than any one group but than all other groups.
+This is a rather unique position that Indians are not only more skilled than any one group but than all other groups.
 And that further Indians from one part of India are also more competent than all of the other Indians from other parts of India.
 However, this following quotation brings up a different reason.

 “I have worked in Silicon Valley in both startups and big companies and my experience is the same as what the question says: Indians will ONLY hire other Indians and, like other people mentioned, they will only hire Indians like them.
 This is true most of the time with Indians who arrived in Silicon Valley to work or to go to University to study.
 The next generation, the Indians who were born here, is more Americanized and therefore more attuned to the principles of fairness and judging somebody on their merits, not on who they are related to or who are their friends with.”